getiria-onsongo/itallic-public/README.md

 $ conda install -c conda-forge itallic -y
 ```

-If you are not new to using Python for some reason you have issues installing the package, try updating conda usng the command below.
+If you are not new to using Python for some reason you are have issues installing the package, try updating conda usng the command below.

 ```bash
 $ conda update --all --yes